 Compulsory Purchase Order (CPO)

-The use of Compulsory Purchase is necessary to acquire land required to build the project.
-Notice for the making of the Compulsory Purchase Order (CPO) was served in November 2018.
-In March 2020 Transport Scotland were requested to pass the CPO to the Planning and Environmental Appeals Division (DPEA) of the Scottish Government.
-They are currently examining the CPO along with the outstanding objections and will likely initiate a public inquiry.
-It is anticipated that the CPO process will conclude in 2021.
+The use of compulsory purchase is necessary to acquire land required to build the project.
+Notice of the making of the Compulsory Purchase Order (CPO) was published and served in November 2018.
+In March 2020 Transport Scotland were requested to pass the CPO to the Planning and Environmental Appeals Division (DPEA) of the Scottish Government, to examine the CPO and consider the outstanding objections.
+The DPEA’s inquiry process concluded in April 2021 with the passing of their report to the Scottish Ministers.
+Following consideration of this report the CPO was confirmed by the Scottish Ministers in June 2021.
+Letters seeking to confirm owners and/or occupiers were sent out in July 2021 to addresses directly affected by the CPO.

 You can read the Scottish Government's guide to compulsory purchase and compensation on their website at the link below: